 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.

 Another advantage of a career in HVAC is almost zero student debt.

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Complex jobs might take longer than others, so the number of calls each day can fluctuate.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Some jobs may require more time than others, so the number of calls on a given day could vary considerably.

-As stated previously, you should expect the occasional job in extreme weather as well as in difficult-to-reach places.
-If you work in a customer-facing role, strong customer service skills are always useful.
+As we mentioned before, you should be comfortable working outdoors in severe weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always a positive.

 Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers